If you’re looking to breeze through airport security, then you may want to consider signing up for Clear.

 How To Sign Up

-Unlike TSA PreCheck, which is covered by several premium credit cards like the American Express® Platinum Card® and Citi Prestige® Card, there aren’t any credit cards that offer Clear for free yet.
+Unlike TSA PreCheck, which is covered by several premium credit cards like the The Platinum Card® from American Express and Citi Prestige® Card, there aren’t any credit cards that offer Clear for free yet.
 However, we suspect as Clear continues to grow, that this would be a great new benefit that the credit card companies may decide to add.

 An annual membership currently run for $179, and you have the option of adding on a family member for $50 extra extra each year as well.
 Even though there are no credit cards that offer membership complimentary, if you’re a Delta loyalist you’re in luck.
 Diamond Medallion members receive a complimentary membership, whereas Platinum, Gold, Silver Medallions as well as SkyMiles Credit Card members receive a discounted membership of $79.
 General SkyMiles members can join Clear for $99, and since there is no cost to sign-up for a Delta SkyMiles membership, this would be the way to go if you’re looking to join for discounted annual fee.